Help build a wonderful connection with your child with this parenting blog.

 Reach that goal by being on the child's side instead of on an opposing side

 Should the child be the number one priority in your life?
 What matters to you the most, if you are a parent?
 Maybe make a list!
 What is number one?

 If you care about helping your child be the best he or she can be, you probably have that at the top.
 If you care more about other things, then oh, should I write it?...Well, why not if I am trying to help parents help their children so that everybody will be helped?
-If helping the child, mainly in the formative years, is not number one, then obviously whatever you wrote as number one matters to you more.
+If helping the child is not number one, then obviously whatever you wrote as number one matters to you more.